Statutory Infrastructure Provider Regime

 The Statutory Infrastructure Provider (SIP) regime is set out in Part 19 of the Telecommunications Act 1997 (the Act) and commenced on 1 July 2020.
 It aims to ensure that all people in Australia can access high speed broadband services.
 Under the Act, NBN Co Limited is the default SIP for Australia.
-However, the SIP regime provides for alternative carriers to become SIPs for the geographic areas in which they deploy telecommunications networks.
+The SIP regime also provides for alternative providers to become SIPs for the geographic areas in which they deploy telecommunications infrastructure.

-There are three main routes by which alternative carriers become the SIPs for service areas: through deeming provisions in the statute; through carrier nominations; or by Ministerial designation.
+There are three main routes by which alternative providers become the SIPs for service areas: through deeming provisions in the statute; through nominating service areas themselves; or by Ministerial designation.
 There are a number of carriers that have become SIPs under the regime.
 A full list of SIPs is on the SIP register maintained by the ACMA, and is updated regularly.

 SIPs have an obligation to connect premises in their service areas to their telecommunications networks, and supply wholesale services.
 The wholesale services must allow the retail provider to supply 'qualifying carriage services', which are broadband services with peak download and upload speeds of at least 25/5 Mbps.
 On fixed-line and fixed-wireless networks, the wholesale services SIPs supply must also be able to support voice services.